Skip to content ↓

 Our pupils follow the National Curriculum for Science.

 Our Schemes of Learning have been enhanced by our own practicals and demonstrations, to make our pupils’ lessons more varied, relevant and accessible.
 Pupils’ skills in Numeracy are explicitly developed in many of our lessons to help to build this fundamental key skill.
 We try hard to maintain a sense of ‘awe and wonder’ in Science and the World around us and promote independent thinking that allows pupils to consider themselves as part of something larger – within the UK and the wider world.
+Pupils in Science study a ‘spiral curriculum’ in which key concepts are revisited and built upon.

 In the document below, the topics covered in Years 7 to 9 are outlined, together with particularly strong examples of opportunities in Numeracy (‘N’), ‘Awe and Wonder (‘A’) and relevance to life in modern Britain (‘GB’).